Vexillum diaconale

-Vexillum diaconalis is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.
+Vexillum diaconale is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell varies between 13 mm and 17 mm.

 This small, fusiform species contains 12 whorls.
 It is allied to Vexillum scitulum (A. Adams, 1853), which, however, possesses the whorls more scalate and with darker maculations and shading.
 It is, moreover, a smaller species.

 Distribution

 This marine species occurs in the Persian Gulf and in the Indian Ocean off Mozambique.